endurantgames/cosmiclegends/src/classes/dynamo.md

 Each Volume, you gain a new ability from your class.
 Your Dynamo Abilities are refinements of your energy powers.
+Each ability can be chosen only once unless otherwise noted.

 ### Volume 1 Abilities